Are exams really getting easier?

 Of course, today people have better equipment, better training, better nutrition and so on.
 In that sense, it is less surprising that more people can climb Everest.

-But while that may make the achievement less exceptional, it does not change the "standard" of the mountain climbing achievement.'Be prepared'
+But while that may make the achievement less exceptional, it does not change the "standard" of the mountain climbing achievement.

 So a growing number of pupils passing exams does not necessarily mean those exams are easier.
 It may mean that students are better prepared for the exams.